 DVC Student Services offices and programs are dedicated to supporting student success both inside and outside of the classroom.
 If you need help enrolling in classes, paying fees, finding your way around campus or just about anything else, stop in the Student Services Center!

-CalWORKs (first floor, in EOPS office suite) provides support services to DVC students who receive cash assistance from the Employment and Human Services Department in order to lead them to self-sustaining employment.
+CalWORKs provides support services to DVC students who receive cash assistance from the Employment and Human Services Department in order to lead them to self-sustaining employment.

-Students can pay their fees and request transcripts at the Cashier's Office window.
+Students can pay their fees at the Cashier's Office window.
 This office also sells tickets for performing arts, athletics, culinary arts and other events.

-Cooperative Agencies Resources for Education (CARE) (first floor, in EOPS office suite) Students who receive CalWORKS or TANF and are single parents with dependent children under 14 years of age may qualify for the CARE program.
+Students who receive CalWORKs or TANF and are single parents with dependent children under 13 years of age may qualify for the CARE program.
 CARE provides additional support to these students with meal tickets, study-time child care grants, and parent support groups.

 DSS is a program designed to ensure that students with disabilities have equal access to what DVC has to offer.
 This program accommodates to each of its participants by providing appropriate support services such as academic counseling, note-taking services and transportation around campus.